ignusius/simpledb/README.md

 # simpledb #

-This library for simply use Databases (It works with drivers for database/sql).
+This library for simple use Databases (It works with drivers for database/sql).

 ## LICENSE ##
 ```